The Stigma Behind Getting Botox

 4. The notion that Botox is a miracle worker is wrong

 That’s because it doesn’t erase what is already there.
 Botox is preventative.
 It freezes the muscles you use in the treated areas, but it can’t be used like a flat iron to permanently destroy those pesky lines.
 The miracle behind Botox is that it forces treated areas to stop using the muscles that caused the lines in the first place, thus making the appearance of them less noticeable.
 If you’re twenty-five, you’ll have less wrinkles than someone my age and so for that reason, it is probably better to get Botox younger.
 It also doesn’t last forever.
 Botox lasts anywhere from 3 to 6 months, most areas needing to be re-treated around the 3-4 month mark.
 Each person’s skin is different and that means how the skin bounces back post-treatment will vary.

 My doctor guided me on the no-no’s for immediately after the procedure.
 Don’t rub or massage the treated areas afterward because it can cause the botulinum toxin to migrate to another area of your face.
 If this happens, you could have temporary facial weakness or drooping.

-I was also told I couldn’t lie face down, exercise, or make strong facial expressions for four hours.
+I was not allowed to lie face down, exercise, or make strong facial expressions for four hours.
 If I wanted a facial or chemical peel, I had to wait ten days.
 Knowing all of this before entering the office would have been easier to manage my post-procedure experience.
 In my case, I came home to a toddler who had her finger accidentally hammered by her older sister during a game their daddy called “archaeology in the driveway”.
-Strong facial expressions are required as a part of parenting.
+Strong facial expressions are mandatory in parenting.
 So, do your homework on pre-procedure and post-procedure instructions before you schedule any cosmetic procedure.

 6. Getting Botox isn’t a moral question